CYPE Mentor

 Lock (6)

 Finally, after clicking "Accept", you return to the general program interface.
-The connections will be displayed in different colours depending on whether or not all the checks have been verified.
+The joints will be displayed in different colours depending on whether or not all the checks have been verified.

 Designing, checking and obtaining the report and detailing of each connection